sergiofgonzalez/nodejs-in-action/chapter25-web-apps/00-html-css-refresher/02-css/02-bootstrap-css/README.md

 In particular, you can use something like `my-*`, with `*` being a number to add margin in the y-axis, and `mx-*` to add margin in the x-axis.
 Similarly, you can use `py-*` and `px-*` for the padding.

+##### The CSS Box Model in a nutshell

+An element in HTML is made of two major components:
++ the **content** box
++ the **border** box &mdash; a rectangular border that surrounds the content.

+These components demarcate a few additional areas of interest:
++ the **padding** &mdash; the area between the content and the border.
++ the **margin** &mdash; the area surrounding the border that creates the space between adjacent HTML elements.

 ![Parts of a CSS box](../01-vanilla-css/images/parts_of_block_box.png)

+There are two ways of specifying the dimensions of a given element:
-In the standard box model, the `width` and `height` attribute defines the width and height of the content box.
-As a result, to get the total size taken by an element you have to add the padding and border.
++ **The standard box model** &mdash; the `width` and `height` attribute of the element defines the width and height of the content box.
+When using this model, to get the total size taken by an element on the screen. you have to add the padding and border.

++ **The alternative box model**/**border-box model** &mdash; the `width` and `height` includes the padding and the border:

-However, Bootstrap uses the `.border-box` alternative CSS box model.
-This means that for an element such as the following:
+Bootstrap uses the `.border-box`, alternative CSS box model.
+This means that in Bootstrap, an element with the following CSS rule:

 ```css
 .box {